zsiki/AttributeSplit/README.md

 The plugin was tested with Shape file, SpatiaLite and PostGIS.

+`Similiar functionality exists in the Vector menu of QGIS (which I missed infortunatelly), so this plugin will not be published on the official QGIS plugin web page.`

 ## Install the plugin

 Actually the plugin has a beta version and is not available in the plugins.qgis.org